truenas/documentation/content/SCALE/SCALETutorials/Network/ManagingGlobalConfig.md

 {{< /expand >}}

 ## Setting Up External Communication for Services
-Use the **Global Configuration Outbound Network** radio buttons to set up services to have external communication capability.
+Use the **Global Configuration Outbound Network** radio buttons to set up services for external communication capability.

 These services use external communication:
 * ACME DNS-Authenticators